heygleeson/Yadda/Spec.md

 ### Project

-The yarn *project* is all yarn files that are intended to be associated with one another.
+The ChatterScript *project* is all ChatterScript files that are intended to be associated with one another.
 While there is nothing stopping a writer from placing all nodes into one big file (or even making one giant node) it is common to break them up over multiple files.
 The project is all of these files collected and processed by the implementing program together.